igormq/class-registry/docs/getting_started.rst

 Note in the above example that ``sparky`` is an `instance` of ``Charizard``.

-If you try to access a registry key that has no classes registered, it will raise a :py:class:`class_registry.RegistryKeyError`:
+If you try to access a registry key that has no classes registered, it will raise a :py:class:`klass_registry.RegistryKeyError`:

 .. code-block:: python

-   from class_registry import RegistryKeyError
+   from klass_registry import RegistryKeyError

    try:
      tex = pokedex['spicy']